ethmacc/CASA0016_smart_clay_timer/README.md

 ![IMG_6637](https://github.com/ethmacc/CASA0016_smart_clay_timer/assets/60006290/0089a92f-b200-4ee0-b7b1-24000745c1bd)

 _Inital concept sketch.
-Note the differences in final colours used and the original position of the DHT22 sensor_
+Note the differences in final LED colours used and the original position of the DHT22 sensor_

 ## Materials and dependencies
 ### Materials